What is Mosaics?

 Mosaics is a student-driven initiative under the Office of Multicultural Affairs (OMA) that provides an online resource for communication among multicultural students at Willamette.
 The site is a social media platform that can be utilized for networking, contact between clubs and friends, as well as a virtual forum that facilitates discussion and dialogue around issues of multiculturalism at Willamette.
 The purpose of Mosaics is to build a greater sense of community among Willamette’s multicultural student population by allowing them the opportunity to connect with others as academic peers, fellow club members, and, above all, friends.

-During the 2010-2011 academic year, a student named Jillian Toda (class of 2012) started Mosaic as part of a class project for an American Ethnic Studies (AES) course at Willamette.
+During the 2010-2011 academic year, a student named Jillian Toda (class of 2012) started Mosaics as part of a class project for an American Ethnic Studies (AES) course at Willamette.
 The idea grew into a project in conjunction with Gordy Toyama, the Director of the Office of Multicultural Affairs (OMA).
-With the help of the OMA Peer Mentor(s), Mosaic is sustaining itself to continue today.
+With the help of the OMA Peer Mentor(s), Mosaics is sustaining itself to continue today.

-Join Mosaic now!Mosaic is a free, voluntary social media site.
+Join Mosaics now!Mosaics is a free, voluntary social media site.